-The Trustee receives regular reports and verbal updates from its Investment Adviser on various items including the investment strategy, performance, and longer-term positioning of the portfolio.
-The Trustee focuses on longer-term performance when considering the ongoing suitability of the investment strategy in relation to the Scheme objectives, and assesses the asset managers at least every three years.
+The Trustee receives regular reports and verbal updates from the Investment Adviser on various items including the investment strategy, performance, and longer-term positioning of the portfolio.
+The Trustee focuses on longer-term performance when considering the ongoing suitability of the investment strategy in relation to the Scheme objectives, and assesses the asset manager(s) at least every three years.

-The Trustee also receives annual stewardship reports on the monitoring and engagement activities carried out by its asset managers, which supports the Trustee in determining the extent to which the Scheme's engagement policy has been followed throughout the year.
+The Trustee also receives annual stewardship reports on the monitoring and engagement activities carried out by its asset manager(s), which support the Trustee in determining the extent to which the Scheme's engagement policy has been followed throughout the year.

 Before appointment of a new asset manager, the Trustee reviews the governing documentation associated with the investment and will consider the extent to which it aligns with the Trustee's policies.
 Where possible, the Trustee will seek to amend that documentation so that there is more alignment.
-Where it is not possible to make changes to the governing documentation, for example if the Scheme invests in a collective vehicle, then the Trustee will express its expectations to the asset managers by other means (such as through a side letter, in writing, or verbally at Trustee meetings).
+Where it is not possible to make changes to the governing documentation, for example if the Scheme invests in a collective vehicle, then the Trustee will express its expectations to the asset manager(s) by other means (such as through a side letter, in writing, or verbally at Trustee meetings).

-The Trustee believes that having appropriate governing documentation, setting clear expectations to the asset managers by other means (where necessary), and regular monitoring of asset managers' performance and investment strategy, is in most cases sufficient to incentivise the asset managers to make decisions that align with the Trustee's policies and are based on assessments of medium- and long-term financial and non-financial performance.
+The Trustee believes that having appropriate governing documentation, setting clear expectations to the asset manager(s) by other means (where necessary), and regular monitoring of asset manager(s)' performance and investment strategy, is in most cases sufficient to incentivise the asset manager(s) to make decisions that are aligned with the Trustee's policies and are based on assessments of medium- and long-term financial and non-financial performance.

-Where asset managers are considered to make decisions that are not in line with the Trustee's policies, expectations, or the other considerations set out above, the Trustee will typically first engage with the manager but could ultimately replace the asset manager where it is deemed necessary.
+Where asset manager(s) are considered to make decisions that are not in line with the Trustee's policies, expectations, or the other considerations set out above, the Trustee will typically first engage with the manager but could ultimately replace the asset manager where it is deemed necessary.

-There is typically no set duration for arrangements with asset managers, although the continued appointment for all asset managers will be reviewed periodically, and at least every three years.
+There is typically no set duration for arrangements with asset manager(s), although the continued appointment for all asset manager(s) will be reviewed periodically, and at least every three years.

-The Trustee does not regularly monitor asset managers against non-financial criteria of the investments made on its behalf.
+The Trustee does not regularly monitor asset manager(s) against non-financial criteria of the investments made on its behalf.